cheimabou/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script prints the first 10 lines of a file
+this script pritns the third line of the file iacta without usind the command sed